AdamJAKing/redditbot/README.md

 To use this bot, you will need a reddit account and a reddit developer application.
 You can do this via https://www.reddit.com/prefs/apps/
 Make sure that you set the app type to "script"

+You will need to also have an account on http://openweathermap.org/api for getting weather information

-Change `local.config.properties` to `config.properties` this is where your reddit username, reddit password, app client id and app client secret should go as well as all your database settings.
+Change `local.config.properties` to `config.properties` this file is where all your details go for your reddit account, reddit app, database and weather API key.

 ##Libs
 The project currently uses the [Apache HTTPClient](https://hc.apache.org/httpcomponents-client-ga/) libs that allow for easy to use HTTP requests as well the [Java JSON](http://www.java2s.com/Code/Jar/j/Downloadjavajsonjar.htm) libs for parsing the response data and the [JDBC driver](https://dev.mysql.com/downloads/connector/j/) for SQL.
 These are included in the repo but I plan on moving them to something like Gradle.

-##Weather API
-redditweatherbot gets the weather information from http://openweathermap.org/api